 In our ongoing technologies series, we have concentrated on the Informational and analytical innovation applications which are reshaping digital supply chain technology as we know it.
 Namely Blockchain technology, IoT, ( The Internet of Things ), supply chain digitization and 3-D printing.

-These technologies are the breakthrough software applications which are fueling supporting technologies, some of which we’re going to explore today.
+These technologies are the breakthrough supply chain software applications which are fueling supporting technologies, some of which we’re going to explore today.

-So let’s examine some of the applications that are more hardware based like drones, driver-less vehicles, robotics, smart glasses and augmented reality.
+So let’s examine some of the Digital Supply Chain applications that are more hardware based like drones, driver-less vehicles, robotics, smart glasses and augmented reality.

 Drone delivery offers some significant promise in final mile delivery challenges in particular.
 But it is not without its’ hurdles.
 Refer back to our March 8th blog post for a quick review.
 Today, these physical innovations do not yet have a clear business case for large-scale rollout.